Mexico City metro overpass collapses onto road; 23 dead - WTMJ

 Associated Press

-MEXICO CITY (AP) — An elevated section of the Mexico City metro collapsed and sent a subway car plunging toward a busy boulevard late Monday, killing at least 23 people and injuring about 70, city officials said.
-Rescuers initially searched a car left dangling from the overpass for anyone who might be trapped.
+MEXICO CITY (AP) — An elevated section of the Mexico City metro collapsed and sent the train plunging toward a busy boulevard late Monday, killing at least 23 people and injuring at least 79, city officials said.

-Those efforts were suspended early Tuesday, however, because of safety concerns for those working near the precariously dangling car.
-A crane was brought in to help shore it up.
+Rescuers found four bodies trapped inside a rail car that was dangling from the overpass but were unable to remove them.
+It was not clear if those dead were included among the 23.
+A crane was brought in Tuesday to lower the car down.

-“We don’t know if they are alive,” Mayor Claudia Sheinbaum said of the people possibly trapped inside the car following one of the deadliest accidents for the city’s subway system, which is among the busiest in the world.
+Mayor Claudia Sheinbaum said one of the concrete beams collapsed as a subway train passed over it in one of the deadliest episodes in the history of the city’s subway system, which is among the busiest in the world.

+Mexican Foreign Relations Secretary Marcelo Ebrard called the collapse “the most terrible accident we have ever had in mass transportation.”
+Ebrard was Mexico City’s mayor from 2006 to 2012, when the line in question was built, and the collapse could represent a major blow for him.

+“The cause of the collapse of the beam must be established through an expert investigation,” Sheinbaum said.

-Earlier Sheinbaum said someone had been pulled alive from a car that was trapped on the road below.
-She said 49 of the injured were hospitalized, and that seven were in serious condition and undergoing surgery.
+Earlier she said someone had been pulled alive from a car that was trapped on the road below.
+She said 77 of the injured were hospitalized.
+She also said children were among the dead.

-“There are unfortunately children among the dead,” Sheinbaum said, without specifying how many.

 The overpass was about 5 meters (16 feet) above the road in the borough of Tlahuac, but the train ran above a concrete median strip, which apparently lessened the casualties among motorists on the road below.

-“A support beam gave way” just as the train passed over it, Sheinbaum said.

-The Mexico City Metro has had at least two serious accidents since its inauguration half a century ago.
+The Mexico City Metro — which is among the world’s cheapest with tickets costing about 25 cents —has had at least two serious accidents since its inauguration half a century ago.
 In March of last year, a collision between two trains at the Tacubaya station left one passenger dead and injured 41 people.
 In 2015, a train that did not stop on time crashed into another at the Oceania station, injuring 12.

 Adrián Loa Martínez, 46, said that his mother called him to tell him that his half-brother and sister-in-law were driving when the overpass collapsed and that a beam fell onto their car.